Fpelumi/information-governance-policy/README.md

 - Praised for professional presentation
 - Highlighted as model of group collaboration

-## 🔗 How This Relates to Cybersecurity Roles

 ### Governance, Risk & Compliance (GRC) Analyst
 **Direct Applications:**
 - Policy development and maintenance